COSC3020/divide-and-conquer-sum-swilso59-2/README.md

 For this assignment I reviewed the lecture slides https://uwyo.instructure.com/files/86250260/download?download_frd=1 I reviewed the repository https://github.com/COSC3020/divide-and-conquer-sum-swilso59-1 to check some of my work.
-I also talked with the TA during lab just to get help with the geometric series portion of the recurance relation.
+I also talked with the TA during lab for helo with the geometric series portion of the recurance relation.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated